 Umbilical hernias vary from person-to-person; however, the primary umbilical hernia symptom is a small, soft bulge under or around the navel area.
 The umbilical hernia is accompanied by pain in the abdomen; a burning sensation; and may become more severe when lifting, coughing or sneezing.

 Umbilical hernias do not heal independently or “just go away”.
 They cannot be fixed with diet, exercise or physical therapy.
 And beware of false claims you see on the internet – there are no pills you can take to make any hernia go away.
 Surgery is necessary to repair an umbilical hernia.
 Umbilical hernia repair methods are customized to meet each patient’s individual needs.
 The majority of our patients receive the open “tension-free” mesh technique.
-Umbilical hernias are repaired with and without mesh as well as the laparoscopic method.
+Umbilical hernias surgery can be performed by our hernia specialists with and without mesh as well as the laparoscopic method.

-Female patients needing an umbilical hernia surgery frequently request the “key hole” technique whereby the surgery is performed through a hidden incision in the umbilical region.
+Female umbilical hernia patients needing an umbilical hernia surgery frequently request the “key hole” technique whereby the umbilical hernia repair is performed through a hidden incision in the umbilical region.
 This method is preferred most by models and actresses, because it results in no visible scar.

 Dr. Albin is a well recognized expert in umbilical hernia repair.
 The Hernia Center of Southern California specializes in all types of advanced open and laparoscopic hernia surgery.
 Dr. Albin has performed over 12,000 hernia surgeries in 25 years.
 His surgical practice is limited to the diagnosis and treatment of hernias.
 He is truly the hernia specialist.
 Patients see Dr. Albin from Los Angeles, Orange County, Riverside, San Bernardino and San Diego Counties as well as throughout the United States.
 The Albin Tension Free Mesh Technique is recognized worldwide.